 The idea to create syllable cards for countries in South America came after Bulldozer did such a fabulous job with our last syllable activity.
 I thought it might be a fantastic way to help the kiddos learn to pronounce the names of the countries, as some of them are quite difficult.

 Source: I created this printable.
-The South America Country Syllable Cards are a free printable.
-For your copy, click on the link at the bottom of this post.
+The South America Country Syllable Cards are Subscriber's Only Freebie.
+For your copy, follow the directions at the bottom of this post.

 Indian Irregular Plural Matching